Grow visibly thicker, fuller hair

 As we mentioned, finasteride is FDA-approved for two purposes.
 The first is treating and preventing male pattern hair loss, or androgenetic alopecia.

-Most insurance plans, including Medicaid and Medicare, cover generic and brand-name finasteride when it’s taken to treat BPH.
+Most insurance plans, including Medicaid and Medicare, cover generic and brand-name finasteride when it’s prescribed to treat BPH.
 But most insurance providers don’t cover finasteride when used for hair loss — just like they don’t cover many medications used for cosmetic enhancements.

-Insurance plans vary, so contact your insurance provider if you’re interested in finasteride and want to learn more about your coverage.
+That said, insurance plans vary, so contact your insurance provider if you’re interested in finasteride and want to learn more about your coverage.

 While you may have to spend a little money on hair loss treatments, there are affordable options.
 Some ways you can save on the cost of finasteride include: